 Though not a large part of your decision, though perhaps part, is if you plan to have guests over often.
 If you’ve been known to host summer parties, then a larger pool for you and your guests may be most suitable for your lifestyle.

 Above or In-Ground?

-Now that you know if you’ll be purchasing an above or in-ground pool, now you can decide on the size of your pool.
-Bigger does not mean better but the choice is up to you.
-It’s important to keep in mind the size of your yard, any property boundaries, and any lawn accessories you already have like swing sets, jungle-gyms, etc.
+Now that you know if you’ll be purchasing an above or in-ground pool, you can decide on the size of your pool.
+Bigger does not mean better, but the choice is up to you.
+It’s important to keep in mind the size of your yard, any property boundaries, and any lawn accessories you already have like swing sets, jungle gyms, etc.

-Not only does the preexisting elements of your yard matter, but what your plans are for the space around the pool.
+Not only do the preexisting elements of your yard matter, but your plans for the space around the pool matter as well.
 Do you want a patio or grilling area?
-You need to think big picture when determining the size.
+You need to think of the big picture when determining the size.

 You’ll have the basic choice of round or oval when it comes to your above-ground pool.
 But for in-ground pools, the choices are vast: rectangular, oval, kidney, circular, etc. The design is up to you and your contractor, but you must keep in mind the price, size, materials, and location as those will all be contributing factors.

 Right now, you have a toddler who will one day be able to swim and play without floaties.
 But for now, the fear of him falling into the pool accidentally has made you a nervous wreck.
 You may want to consider safety parameters to ensure your child’s safety and the safety of neighbors when it comes to your pool installation, like fencing.